opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

 }
 ```

-The API Optic observed that something changed.
+Optic observed that something changed in the API traffic:

 ![API Docs Change Log](/img/blog-content/documenting-go-mux-diff-detail.png)

 I can decide whether to approve it or to mark it as incorrect, make the changes and come back to make it right.
-If I approve it, it updates the existing document straight up.
+If I approve it, it updates the existing endpoint.

 As you can see, setting up and using Optic in your Go Mux application is a straightforward process.